chrisoco/APDE_BE/docs/src/CRUD.md

 # 1. The slug exists
 # 2. The associated campaign is active
 # 3. The campaign is within its valid date range (or has no date restrictions)
+# 4. The visit will be automatically tracked
 ```

 ## Input Validation